 Edward Hopper House Today

-After Marion’s death in 1965, the Hopper House fell into disrepair, but was saved from demolition by local residents (see links below for me about this history).
+After Marion’s death in 1965, the house fell into disrepair, but was saved from demolition by local residents (see links below for me about this history).
 Since 1971, Hopper House has been a not-for-profit art center.
-It is listed on the National Register of Historic Places.
+It is now listed on the National Register of Historic Places.

 The ground floor is a vibrant exhibition space featuring exhibitions of 20th century through contemporary art.
 One gallery in the house is dedicated to early Hopper work and memorabilia and rotating exhibits relating to Edward Hopper.
 Concerts, lectures, and special events take place throughout the year and books, posters, note cards, and postcards of Hopper’s work are available for purchase in the gift shop.